Edmund Husserl: Professor of philosophy

-Following his marriage Husserl began his long teaching career in philosophy.
+Following his marriage, Husserl began his long teaching career in philosophy.
 He started in 1887 as a Privatdozent at the University of Halle.
-In 1891 he published his Philosophie der Arithmetik.
+In 1891, he published his Philosophie der Arithmetik.
 Psychologische und logische Untersuchungen which, drawing on his prior studies in mathematics and philosophy, proposed a psychological context as the basis of mathematics.
 It drew the adverse notice of Gottlob Frege, who criticized its psychologism.

-In 1901 Husserl with his family moved to the University of Göttingen, where he taught as extraordinarius professor.
-Just prior to this a major work of his, Logische Untersuchungen (Halle, 1900–1901), was published.
+In 1901, Husserl with his family moved to the University of Göttingen, where he taught as extraordinarius professor.
+Just prior to this, a major work of his, Logische Untersuchungen (Halle, 1900–1901), was published.
 Volume One contains seasoned reflections on "pure logic" in which he carefully refutes "psychologism".
 This work was well received and became the subject of a seminar given by Wilhelm Dilthey; Husserl in 1905 traveled to Berlin to visit Dilthey.
-Two years later in Italy he paid a visit to Franz Brentano his inspiring old teacher and to Constantin Carathéodory the mathematician.
+Two years later, in Italy, he paid a visit to Franz Brentano, his inspiring old teacher, and to the mathematician Constantin Carathéodory.
 Kant and Descartes were also now influencing his thought.
-In 1910 he became joint editor of the journal Logos.
-During this period Husserl had delivered lectures on internal time consciousness, which several decades later his former student Heidegger edited for publication.
+In 1910, he became joint editor of the journal Logos.
+During this period, Husserl had delivered lectures on internal time consciousness, which several decades later his former students Edith Stein and Martin Heidegger edited for publication.

-In 1912 at Freiburg the journal Jahrbuch für Philosophie und Phänomenologische Forschung ("Yearbook for Philosophy and Phenomenological Research") was founded by Husserl and his school, and which published articles of their phenomenological movement from 1913 to 1930.
+In 1912, in Freiburg, the journal Jahrbuch für Philosophie und Phänomenologische Forschung ("Yearbook for Philosophy and Phenomenological Research") was founded by Husserl and his school, which published articles of their phenomenological movement from 1913 to 1930.
 His important work Ideen was published in its first issue (Vol. 1, Issue 1, 1913).
-Before beginning Ideen Husserl's thought had reached the stage where "each subject is 'presented' to itself, and to each all others are 'presentiated' (Vergegenwärtigung), not as parts of nature but as pure consciousness."
+Before beginning Ideen, Husserl's thought had reached the stage where "each subject is 'presented' to itself, and to each all others are 'presentiated' (Vergegenwärtigung), not as parts of nature but as pure consciousness".
 Ideen advanced his transition to a "transcendental interpretation" of phenomenology, a view later criticized by, among others, Jean-Paul Sartre.
-In Ideen Paul Ricœur sees the development of Husserl's thought as leading "from the psychological cogito to the transcendental cogito."
+In Ideen Paul Ricœur sees the development of Husserl's thought as leading "from the psychological cogito to the transcendental cogito".
 As phenomenology further evolves, it leads (when viewed from another vantage point in Husserl's 'labyrinth') to "transcendental subjectivity".
 Also in Ideen Husserl explicitly elaborates the phenomenological and eidetic reductions.
 Ivan Ilyin and Karl Jaspers visited Husserl at Göttingen.